ff14-advanced-market-search/mega-alerts/README.md

 A super fast Blizzard AH sniper created by Saddlebag Exchange

-**Please dontate to our patreon so we can keep the project running**
+**Please dontate to our patreon so we can keep the project running.
+If you need help setting it up, our creator will personally help any patreon subscribers.**

 https://www.patreon.com/indopan